badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

  - Association : identifying patterns of associations between different variables or items.
 Example: e-commerse website suggest other items for you to buy based on prior purchases.

-For more in-depth information on unsupervised learning techniques, click [here](./unsupervised_learning_analysis.md)
+For more in-depth information on unsupervised learning techniques, check [here](./unsupervised_learning_analysis.md)

 ### Q5- What are Supervised Learning techniques ?
 We have two techniques: classification and regression: